 Life with Endometriosis Photography project

-This was launched at the Impact of Endometriosis Night held on 26th August 2014 at the Legislative Assembly and is still ongoing.
-Margaret is currently preparing an audiovisual presentation that is planned for presentation at the Opening Ceremony of the 13th World Congress on Endometriosis in Vancouver, Canada 17-20 May , 2017.
-Thanks to all participating women in the Life with Endometriosis project and Margaret’s creativity!!
-Your stories will be shown to the world (and a lot of health professionals) through photography.
+This was launched at the Impact of Endometriosis Night held on 26 August 2014 at the Legislative Assembly and is still ongoing.
+Margaret prepared an audiovisual presentation that was featured at the Opening Ceremony of the 13th World Congress on Endometriosis in Vancouver, Canada 17-20 May, 2017.
+Thanks to all participating women in the Life with Endometriosis project and Margaret’s creativity!
+Your stories were shared with the world (and a lot of health professionals) through photography.

 Blue Illusion Fundraiser for the Canberra Endometriosis Centre and Support Network

-A great afternoon was had at Blue Illusion (Belconnen Mall) in March 2014 as part of Endometriosis Awareness Month.
-The lastest fashions were modelled and money was raised for the Canberra Endometriosis Centre and Support Network.
+A number of fundraising events were held at Blue Illusion (Belconnen Mall) in as part of Endometriosis Awareness Month and fundraising.
+The latest fashions were modelled and money was raised for the Canberra Endometriosis Centre and Support Network.
 We wish to thank Blue Illusion for their ongoing support.

 Leading Physician and Advanced Laparoscopic Surgeon